Accountants Drive QuickBooks to the Cloud

 The truth is that there is no single correct approach for delivering hosted/managed application services.
 The market, users, and applications, coupled with platform and delivery system factors, provide enough variables that there is not and cannot be (at least, in the foreseeable future), one size which fits all.
 There are, however, approaches which deliver consistent and fundamental capabilities to broad market and user bases.
 The applications businesses need, and the specific weird and unique requirements of those applications, will continue to drive the varieties of delivery modes and methods which service providers will continue to offer to their business customers.
 This is where the trust and experience of the provider becomes essential in understanding how best to craft the underlying technical delivery for each application and customer requirement.

-Get more information on hosting solutions for QuickBooks, Peachtree, Simply Accounting and more at www.cpaasp.com
+Get more information on hosting solutions for QuickBooks, Sage 50 and more at www.insynq.com

-Intuit-authorized Commercial Host for QuickBooks; Sage-authorized Hosting Partner for Peachtree and Simply Accounting; authorized Sage ACT host; Microsoft SPLA hosting provider with Datacenter facilities in the US and Canada.
+Intuit-authorized Commercial Host for QuickBooks in the US and Canada; Sage-authorized Hosting Partner for Sage 50 Accounting Solutions in the US and Canada; authorized Sage ACT host; Microsoft SPLA hosting provider with Datacenter facilities in the US and Canada.

 There’s a lot to be said for inertia… Intuit QuickBooks in the Middle East